Comoros Profile

 Next

+The lack of safe water contributes to public health crises, including a recent cholera outbreak that has claimed many lives.
+Whilst some of these difficulties are man-made through poor hygiene practices compounded by a lack of adequate sanitation, one of the world's most active volcanoes, Mount Karthala, regularly erupts with toxic ash entering the water supply chain.
 The video explores what should have been an island paradise for tourists rather than a conflict zone, although recent settlements have provided some stability.
 The HDI (Human Development Index) is measured by the UNESCO Institute for Statistics (UIS) and the World Bank and is based upon the life expectancy, literacy, access to knowledge and living standards of a country.
-Comoros is in 152nd place out of 191 countries and territories in 2021.
-That's a rise though still low but above neighbouring Madagascar at 177th place and Tanzania in 167th place.
+Comoros is in 152nd place out of 193 countries and territories in 2025.
+That's a rise though still low but above neighbouring Madagascar at 183rd place and Tanzania in 165th place.

 Volunteer